atiproy/Cricks/Readme.md

 ### Authorization

 The application uses role-based authorization.
-The `WeatherForecastController` requires the user to have the "Owner" role.
+The `TournamentController` requires the user to have the "Owner" role.

 ### Database